bachhoan88/flutter_modular/docs/ModularizationLearningJourney.md

   have clearly defined responsibilities and stay within boundaries of certain domain knowledge.

-## Types of modules in Now in Android
+## Types of modules in Flutter Modular app
 ![Diagram showing types of modules and their dependencies in Flutter Modular app](images/flutter-modularization-graph.drawio.png "Diagram showing types of modules and their dependencies in Flutter Modular app")